ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 <img align="right" src="https://miro.medium.com/max/559/1*CLBzWEo22SXvh-0dT3eV_w.png" width="450px"/>

 Encapsulation is the way of combining both data and the functions that operate on data under a single unit.
 Encapsulation can be best described by the diagram beside- the capsule is basically interpreted as a class containing or encapsulating different members and member functions.
-Now, you may wonder whats the difference between data abstraction and encapsulation?
+Now, you may wonder what's the difference between data abstraction and encapsulation?
 The answer is simple - Encapsulation is a way to implement data abstraction.
-Encapsulation hides the details of the implementaion of an object.
+Encapsulation hides the details of the implementation of an object.
 <br/>
 <br/>